 Follow these steps in order.

-2. Read every hub markdown file in `01-Projects/{*}/{*.md}`.
-From each, pull the `title` and `next_action` frontmatter fields.
+2. Find every project hub.
+Read every markdown file matching `01-Projects/{*}/{*.md}`, and skip any whose frontmatter does not contain `type: project`.
+This filters out scratch notes the user may have dropped at a project folder root.
+From the remaining files, pull the `title` and `next_action` frontmatter fields.
 Show the user a numbered list:

 Today's project list: